Fuck Cancer! (and the conventional therapies that come with it)

 Nina’s Supposed to be Dead

-It’s been eight months since diagnosis, and my 8-year-old Nina is thriving on a strict treatment regimen including Full Spectrum Hemp Extract (FSHE), Full Cannabis extract with high THC, mushrooms, and diet.
+It’s been eight months since diagnosis, and my 8-year-old Nina is thriving on a strict treatment regimen including Full Spectrum Hemp Extract (FSHE), Full Cannabis extract with high THC, medicinal mushrooms for dogs, and diet.
 She’s already breaking records, so I want to share what I did with you.

 Even dogs who just use a FSHE and change their diet beat the odds.
 Like Sugar, a 13.5-year-old white German Shepard who is still going strong 9 months after diagnosis, using 80 mg per day of a FHSE (Heal, by CBD DOG Health).